remotemcu/remcu_examples/STM32F103RCT6/README.md

 ![](img/can_demo_send.gif)
 </details>

 > Note that we didn’t develop the MCU firmware.
-Our Linux program directly works with ADC, DAC, DMA and RAM modules using a remote procedure execution of the Standard Peripheral Library.
+Our Linux program directly works with ADC, DAC, DMA, CAN and RAM modules using a remote procedure execution of the Standard Peripheral Library.
 <details><summary>
 show(<b>click here</b>) </summary>